linrongbin16/fzfx.nvim/README.md

 ## ✨ Features

-- Icons, colors and Windows support.
+- Icons, colors, lua and Windows support.
-- Lua support: preview lua defined vim commands and key mappings.
-- Parsing user query and selection on every keystroke, a typical use case is passing raw rg options via `--` flag (see [Demo](https://github.com/linrongbin16/fzfx.nvim/wiki/Demo)).
+- Updates on every keystroke of user query and selection.
 - Multiple variants to avoid manual input:
   - Search by visual select.
   - Search by cursor word.